-The short answer is “yes,” said Janet Conner, an infection preventionist with North Colorado Medical Center.
+The short answer is “yes,” said Janet Conner, an infection preventionist with Banner North Colorado Medical Center in Greely, CO.
 “Unless you are outside walking, running or biking with someone who is coughing, sneezing or has a fever, you are likely not at risk,” Conner said.
 “Your own neighborhood is the safest place right now, because you can maintain social distancing and easily keep your distance from others.”

 However, a Belgian-Dutch white paper released in early April sent some people in a tizzy about the safety of outdoor exercise when researchers proposed joggers and cyclists – or those breathing hard, exhaling, coughing or sneezing – should actually be 65 feet from others.
 These distance guidelines are much further than what is being recommended by the Centers for Disease Control and Prevention (CDC) and the World Health Organization.

 The white paper referenced that someone breathing hard while running or cycling will “leave” viral particles in the air that someone behind them may inhale.
 By staying further apart from someone, it would give these particle droplets time to “move to the ground.”

 Although it has not yet been peer reviewed, it has led to a huge debate on how likely these particles would make someone sick.
 Can you avoid exposure while exercising outdoors?
 Here’s some reassuring news.